A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Related Works

 Several deep learning frameworks support multi-node multi-GPU training~\cite{Abadi:2015:TF,Paszke:2019:PT,Chen:2015:MXNET}.
 However, none of the existing deep learning frameworks offer: 1) native data structures or primitives for doing network-related operations such as random walk; 2) a hybrid model data parallel training execution model to easily handle applications such as large-scale node embedding.

 PyTorch-BigGraph~\cite{Lerer:2019:PBG} (PBG) is a scalable knowledge graph embedding framework built on top of PyTorch.
-It randomly partitons the graph into 2-D blocks.
+It randomly partitions the graph into 2-D blocks.
 Blocks can be stored into either CPU memory or external storage so that the system can scale to arbitrarily large graphs.
 DGL-KE~\cite{Zheng:2020:DGLKE} is another distributed knowledge graph embedding framework.
 It has similar idea with Pytorch-BigGraph.
 It supports distributed multi-gpu training.
-Different from PBG, it uses graph partition algorithm in METIS~\cite{Karypis:1998:METIS} to reduce network overehead.
+Different from PBG, it uses graph partition algorithm in METIS~\cite{Karypis:1998:METIS} to reduce network overhead.
 It also proposes a new negative sampling strategy to improve data locality.
-Both PBG and DGL-KE target at knowledge graph embedding, which does not contain random-walk-based network augmentation.
+Both PBG and DGL-KE target at knowledge graph embedding, which does not contain random-walk-based network augmentation and usually does not operate on large-scale networks with billion level nodes.

-C. Bayan Brudss et al.~\cite{BayanBruss:2019:GES} has developed a scalable graph embedding system that could run on a heterogenous cluster.
+C. Bayan Brudss et al.~\cite{BayanBruss:2019:GES} has developed a scalable graph embedding system that could run on a heterogeneous cluster.
 They adopt the parameter server (PS) design~\cite{Li:2014:SDM} and use embedding lookup operations to asynchronously train/update the model.
 This introduces large communication overhead between parameter servers and workers and makes it difficult to scale to a lot of real-world networks at larger scale.
 Also, their asynchronous training strategy is sensitive to the number of workers, fails to provide the best accuracy with just enough computing resources to train the model.

 GraphVite~\cite{Zhu:2019:GVA} is a general graph embedding engine that runs on a multi-GPU single-node machine.
 It is the first of its kind to explore scalable node embedding using GPUs and has largely improved on the training time for medium-size node embedding tasks.
 However, its design uses CPU as a parameter server to run random walk online and transfer embeddings between GPUs, also the system lacks a pipeline design to properly overlap communication with computation, which makes it difficult to scale to large-scale node embedding on multi-node cluster without a major change in system design.